TotallyNotChase/valida/README.md

 Valida aims to be a minimal in terms of dependencies, but batteries included in terms of API.
 It borrows many philosophies from `Data.Validation` (from `validation`) and `Validation` (from `validation-selective`), and aims to provide a convenient, minimal way to model the common usecases of them.

-The `verify` function, combined with the `ValidationRule` combinators, and the parsec-esque `Validator` aims to assist in easily modeling typical validation usecases without too much boilerplate.
-The core idea, really, is [contravariance](#wait-couldnt-this-be-done-using-contravariant-functors) - the typical usecases, especially when validating product types (the most common target of validation), simply showcases contravariant functors.
+The `verify` function, combined with the built in `Validator` combinators, and the parsec-esque `Validator` aims to assist in easily modeling typical validation usecases without too much boilerplate, using applicative composition and contravariant input.

 In essence, the validation style itself, is designed to look like [forma](https://hackage.haskell.org/package/forma).
 Though the actual types, and core concepts are significantly different.